RogerSelwyn/O365-HomeAssistant/README.md

 3. Click Add a Redirect URI.
 Click Add a platform.
 Select Web.
 Set redirect URI to: `https://login.microsoftonline.com/common/oauth2/nativeclient`, leave the other fields blank and click Configure.

-   When using the alternate auth flow, which requires internet access to HA, please see the [Alt auth flow](#alt-auth-flow) section.
+   When using the alternate auth flow, which requires internet access to HA, please see the [Authentication](#authentication) section.

    _**NOTE:** The default authentication method has changed from version 3.2.0.
 The default is now to use the method which does not require access to your HA instance from the internet.
 If you previously did not set alt_auth_flow or had it set to False, please set it to True.
 This will only impact people re-authenticating._